 Dental crowns are fabricated from a variety of materials that vary in appearance and strength:

 4. Base metal alloys

-Your dentist can help you determine which type is right for you.
-Factors to consider are: the location of the crown in the mouth, your budget, and any allergies to metal.
+Your dentist near you can help you determine which type is right for you.
+Factors to consider are: the location of the crown in the mouth, your budget, and any metal allergies.

 When many Wetaskiwin dentists provide a crown restoration, they use a process that requires two office visits.
 On the first visit, the dentist will prepare the tooth and take an impression for the dental lab.
 Then, the dentist will make a temporary crown for the patient to use until the permanent crown is ready.
 Some dentists have special technology that allows them to fabricate and place crowns in one visit.